Posted by Grace Massa Langlois on Saturday, 21st August 2010

 The “Secret” to Jacques’s chocolate chip cookies, good quality butter, the combination of the pastry and bread flours and the best-quality chocolate with at least 60% cocoa content.

 I picked up a few tips along the way (from an article I read in the New York Times by David Leite) to enhance the flavour and texture of the cookies.
 Make sure all of the ingredients you are using are at room temperature.
 Salt is a key ingredient in any sweet baked good.
-Let the cookie dough rest for 36 hours.
+Let the cookie dough rest for thirty-six hours.
 (Are you kidding?
 I couldn’t wait that long!
-4 hours was all I could manage, maybe next time).
+Four hours was all I could manage, maybe next time).
 This will enhance the flavour and make the cookies taste better.

-The resting period in the fridge also produces drier and firmer dough that bakes to a better consistency (I found after refrigerating for 4 hours I had to let the dough sit at room temperature for about 20 minutes before I could scoop and proportion).
+The resting period in the fridge also produces drier and firmer dough that bakes to a better consistency (I found after refrigerating for four hours I had to let the dough sit at room temperature for about twenty minutes before I could scoop and proportion).
 The most important tip (think we all know this one) bake in small quantities, serve fresh and warm.
 Who doesn’t love any chocolate chip cookie straight out of the oven?
 Soft and gooey chocolate gets me every time.

 Couple of things to mention, your stand mixer will definitely get a work out (thought mine was going to end up in the trash) and when you are adding the chocolate you’ll think to yourself “there is no way I can mix in all this chocolate” but you can, just add gradually.
-I went with a 2-ounce size cookie, when baked it was approximately 3 1/2-inches in diameter.
+I went with a 2-ounce size cookie, when baked it was approximately 9 cm (3½-inches) in diameter.
 The recipe makes quite a few cookies.
 You can portion out and freeze and bake whenever you want to indulge (add a few minutes to baking time).

 Did I find the best chocolate chip cookie?
 I don’t know.
 What I did find, a decadent and rich chocolate chip cookie (crispy around the edges and soft in the middle) that will surely satisfy any sweet tooth.